RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/Glossary.rst

     icon
       A small picture that represents some functionality in a computer program.
-A user clicks on an icon to cause some action to be performed by a program.
+A user clicks on an icon to cause an action to be performed by a program.

     widget